Questrun/Nidhi-Management-Software---Java-Swing/README.md

 ### Open Source Nidhi (Investment) Management Software in Java 1.7 Swing

 Nidhis are common in India, moreover they require a specific software to maintain records.
 This snippet fullfills their needs.
+- I created this copy of software when I was pretty novice, so code is unclean and pretty basic.
+This was not meant for commercial purposes.

 ------------------
 ## Support